0xLet/SwiftUIKit/documentation/Navigate.md

   - title: Title of the UIAlertController
   - message: Message of the UIAlertController
-  - withactions: Array of action objects to be added to the ActionSheet
+  - withactions: Array of action objects to be added to the ActionSheet (Default: \[\])
-  - closure: A closure that is passed the UIAlertController before presenting it
+  - closure: A closure that is passed the UIAlertController before presenting it (Default: nil)

 ### `toast(style:pinToTop:secondsToPersist:animationInDuration:animationOutDuration:padding:tapHandler:_:)`